bambinos/bambi/docs/getting_started.rst

         '1|student',
         # Random classroom intercepts
         '1|classroom',
-        # Random treatment slopes distributed over schools;
-        # school intercepts will also be automtically added
+        # Random treatment slopes over schools; school intercepts will automatically added
         'treatment|school',
-        # A random set of subject slopes for each level of
-        # the combination of factors a and b, with subject
+        # A random set of subject slopes for each level of the combination of factors a and b,
-        # intercepts excluded
+        # with subject intercepts excluded
         '0+a*b|subject'
     ]
     model.add(random=random_terms)